 Editor: Please add the following sentence on D3.0 P2491L18.

+Let be the stream of complex numbers generated for VHT-SIG-B for user u at subcarrier k (logical index, starting with 0) on frequency segment iSeg (prior to multiplication by PVHTLTF).
 For a 20 MHz VHT transmission,

 Editor: Please update D3.0 P2491L21 as below.